Rabbit Proof Fence hero wide

 Paternalism describes an organisation, like a government, limiting people’s rights, liberties, and free will for what the organisation believes is in those people’s best interests.

-2. Describe the portrayal of A.O.
+- Describe the portrayal of A.O.
 Neville in the film.
-Do you think he thinks he is ‘doing good’ and is really acting as a ‘protector’ of Aboriginal people in Western Australia?
+Do you think he believes he is actually ‘doing good’?
+Why might his role as ‘protector’ of First Nations people in Western Australia be contradictory?
 Explain.

-3. Like Molly, many children escaped or attempted to escape places like Moore River Settlement, and trackers and police were often sent out to ‘catch’ them.
+- Like Molly, many children escaped or attempted to escape places like Moore River Settlement, and trackers and police were often sent after them.
 What does this tell you about the actions of governments that encouraged the practice of removing Aboriginal children, and individuals like A.O.
 Neville who supported these practices?

 Further historical context